 Not only do grass-fed cows make milk with significantly more beneficial omega-3 fatty acids, but because they are less stressed than conventionally raised cows, they also tend to produce more milk and richer milk.

 What the latest research shows

-A recent study in the journal Circulation demonstrated fewer cases of diabetes in individuals whose blood contained higher levels of three specific fatty acids derived from whole-fat milk:
+A study in the journal Circulation demonstrated fewer cases of diabetes in individuals whose blood contained higher levels of three specific fatty acids derived from whole-fat milk:

 - The investigators measured the three fatty acids in 3,300 people whose blood was drawn between the years 1989-90 and 1993-94.
 Then they counted how many of the individuals had developed diabetes by 2010.